 same community, there can be a drastic difference in c-section rates from provider to provider

 and hospital to hospital.
-Midwifery care has been shown to reduce your chances of cesarean.
+Midwifery care has been shown to reduce your chances of a cesarean.

 Other ways to reduce risks include having a doula, attending prenatal childbirth education, and